These best practices for QuickBooks payments can improve your profitability as well as the speed and accuracy of your incoming and outgoing payments.

 Those easily-accessible processes you’ve set up to pay (and be paid) could be used by an unauthorized individual.

 You’re out of the office or occupied with something else sometimes, aren’t you?
 Is anyone else ever in your office?
 Do you shut down your computer, and lock your door every time you leave?
 (Really, who does all of those things?)

 That’s why it’s so important to secure your QuickBooks company file with a password.

 It is EXTREMELY important to protect your customer’s payment information as if it was your own!
 If you don’t, you could be held legally responsible.
 Not a pretty picture…

-3. Cross-train your accounting staff, and divide duties so that there are some ‘checks and balances’.
+4. Cross-train your accounting staff, and divide duties so that there are some ‘checks and balances.’

-From an overview standpoint, this helps to ensure that critical work always gets done and can (potentially) expose unauthorized payments.
-Even if you only have one person handling the books (other than the business owner), there are ways to build in basic cross-checks that help to prevent fraud.
+- Dividing duties can prevent (or expose) unauthorized payments.
+Even if you have only one other person handling the books there are ways to build in basic cross-checks that help to prevent or detect fraud.